V-MalM/web-scraping/README.md

 * Used Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

 * Used Pymongo for CRUD applications for database.
-Fot this project, only one document (record) was saved by overwriting the existing document each time the `/scrape` url is visited and new data is obtained.
+ * Fot this project, only one document (record) was saved by overwriting the existing document each time the `/scrape` url is visited and new data is obtained.
+The code can easily be adapted for multipe records (with few minor changes)

 * Used Bootstrap and custom css to structure HTML template.

+* Tested multiuple times and the app executes with out any errors.